 “Your brand is what other people say about you when you’re not in the room.“

 The customer needs a consistent idea of what your business is about.
 And truth be told, so do you.
 If your marketing and sales team are essentially selling different brands for your company, you cannot possibly achieve what’s best for your business.
 Where does your business fit in the market?
 How do you serve your customers?
 What problems do you solve?
 Who are you targeting?
 It is essential that your marketing and sales teams give you the same answer to these questions.
 When the marketing and sales teams act on these answers, the customer develops a uniform idea of your brand.

 If you don’t agree on the destination, you’ll never be able to drive the same roads.
 Misalignment between sales and marketing more often than not results in disagreement on strategy.
-It is the marketing team’s job to make the potential customer become aware about their product.
+It is the marketing team’s job to make potential customers become aware of their product.
 And it is the sales team’s job to turn them into customers.
-Alignment of their strategies creates a better understanding of each other’s objectives.
+The alignment of their strategies creates a better understanding of each other’s objectives.
 It allows them to work together better and consequently, bring in more sales.
 Marketing would know what the sales team expects from them.
-It can deliver the kind of leads the sales team want delivered to them.
+It can deliver the kind of leads the sales team want.
 These leads would be more qualified and easier to convert.
-And sales would understand the kind of approach they need to take towards the lead.
+And sales would understand the kind of approach they need to take toward the lead.

 Strategies For Alignment Of Sales And Marketing

 There are tonnes of strategies that you can employ for the alignment of your sales and marketing teams.
 But how do you choose what’s best for you?
 Well, that’s where we come into play!
 We’re here to tell you about the best possible ways through which you can achieve this alignment and do us proud!

 1. Sales Enablement